murk-sy/manga-pr-guide/Guide.md

 * 本 - book, volume, work, body of work, oeuvre, volume, book, playscript, script, base

 Both symbols together mean "origin of the sun", which should remind you of the phrase "Land of the rising sun".

+You can think of kanji sort of like using emoji instead of a homonym word in order to distinguish the intent.
+Both sound the same, but have distinctly different meanings.
+* She learned that a 🙇 is not always the best way to approach people.
+* She learned that a 🏹 is not always the best way to approach people.

 > 💡 An important note on kanji is that in addition of multiple meanings, each symbol has *at least* 2 different ways of reading them.
 As names are written in kanji, they often include a reading aid (see Furigana).
 In manga, this sometimes leads to situations where a character will misread someone's name or a sign, which means the proofreader has to deal with the fallout of conveying the misunderstanding to the reader.